-The feature can be granted only if there is a clear visible jump and the final position after the jump is reached within one and a half rotation after the landing.
-In the air, the skater should get one of the following positions: Sit, Camel or Butterfly.
+A difficult change can be with or without a change of foot.
 To confirm this feature, the spin before and the spin after the difficult change must be confirmed.
 The bonus will cease to apply when a position executed after is not confirmed.
+There are several types: